capacitor-community/sqlite/README.md

 🚨 !!!
 ONLY iOS and Android plugins have been upgraded !!! 🚨

+🚨 Since release 3.0.0-beta.11 ->> 🚨

+  - Checking of types has been removed in all methods of the plugin both iOS & Android.
+This has been achieved to allow the use of others RDBMS types.
+    The type checking is now under the responsability of the developers.

+  - NULL values are now returned as null

+  - values for the `query` method is now an Array of any.

+  - option to disable `transaction` for the `execute`, `executeSet`, `run`.

+🚨 Since release 3.0.0-beta.11 <<- 🚨

 The test has been achieved on:

 - a [Ionic/Angular app](https://github.com/jepiqueau/angular-sqlite-app-starter)